-There are three tiers of WooCommerce hosting offered by Bluehost and they are the Starter, Plus, and Pro plans.
+There are three tiers of WooCommerce hosting offered by Bluehost – the Starter, Plus, and Pro plans.
 All plans come with a free domain, WooCommerce auto-install, free SSL certificates, unmetered bandwidth, dedicated IP address, and $100 marketing credits.

 - The Starter plan costs an initial price of $6.95.
 It jumps to $13.99 for renewal, though.
-The plan comes with 1 online store, 100GB of storage, domain privacy + protection, free setup call, and 1 office 365 mailbox free for the first theory days.
+The plan comes with support for one online store, 100GB of storage, domain privacy + protection, free setup call, and one Office 365 mailbox free for the first thirty days.

 - The second plan is the Plus plan and the price of initial three-year purchase is $8.95 per month.
 It normally costs $17.99 (renewal price).
-The plan comes with unlimited online stores, unlimited SSD storage, Storefront theme installed, Codeguard backup basic and all the other features of the Starter plan.
-This plan is perfect for people who have already attracted a sizable level of traffic to their site and are looking to leverage their traffic already.
+The plan comes with unlimited online stores, unlimited SSD storage, Storefront theme installed, Codeguard backup basic, and all the other features of the Starter plan.
+This plan is perfect for people who have already attracted a sizable level of traffic to their site and are looking to further leverage their audience.

-- The apex plan under the WooCommerce hosting platform is the Pro plan, and as the name implies, it is for Pros (probably.
-We think).
+- The apex plan under the WooCommerce hosting platform is the Pro plan.
 The plan costs $12.95 per month for new customers who are paying three years in advance and costs $31.99 for renewal of the plan.
 Quite a leap there, isn't it?
 The plan comes with all the features of the Plus plan plus Bluehost's SEO tools start.
 Personally, we don't think the addition of just one feature warrants the difference in the price of the Plus and Pro plan.
 We'd recommend the Plus plan rather than the Pro plan.

 5. Bluehost VPS Hosting